 - For tracking nanoparticles in living organisms.

-PIR sensors can be used to detect movement of people, animals and objects.
+PIR sensors can be used to detect the movement of people, animals, and objects.

 PIR motion detectors can also be placed in thermometers to measure the temperature of a distant moving object.
 Emergency teams use PIR sensors for rescue purposes, for example, if a person has been lost on a mountain or for medicinal purposes to detect the skin temperature.
 They are placed in TV remotes and computer mouses to manage specific functions, such as on and off or scrolling.